-High-Tech High Heels is a donor advised fund at the Dallas Women’s Foundation.
 High-Tech High Heels funds programs to prepare girls to pursue degrees in Science, Technology, Engineering and Math (STEM) by working with both educators and students.
 Our goals are accomplished through grants to non-profit organizations.
 Non-profits must be invited to apply.

 In 2001, the High-Tech High Heels Fund (formerly called the Women of TI Fund)

-contributions to establish a donor advised fund at the
+contributions to establish a donor-advised fund at the

 Foundation (DWF), a 501(c)3 non-profit organization.

-The Fund is open to all who are interested in preparing and encouraging girls to
+High-Tech High Heels is open to all who are interested in preparing and encouraging girls to

 - Equity Training for Educators